Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 - Free and open-source
 - Built-in compatibility with Heroku, a popular platform used often for free Flask app deployment
-- It comes installed on macOS
+- It is easy to install on macOS

 ### !callout-secondary